algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ### Pointer-Based Implementation

-The most straightforward way to implement a segment tree is to store everything a node needs explicitly.
-If you were at an "Introduction to OOP" class, you'd probably implement a segment tree like this:
+The most straightforward way to implement a segment tree is to store everything we need in a node explicitly: including the array segment boundaries, the sum, and the pointers to its children.

+If we were at the "Introduction to OOP" class, we would implement a segment tree recursively like this:

 ```c++
 struct segtree {